 I’m rewinding aaaall the way back to my experience when I lived in Santiago de Compostela in Galicia, Spain on my year abroad at uni.
+I know that Spanish A level was never going to teach me Spanish like living there.
 I was 20, packed all my belongings into two suitcases and arrived alone in this small city after midnight.
 I had nowhere to live apart from the first night in a hotel and knew hardly anything about the place.
 Of course, I’d been to Spain to but the Costas are a bit different!